-I know bacon recipes have almost become cliché on food blogs, but bacon captures attention like a bride walking down the aisle—no one turns away, all eyes are where they’re supposed to be … on the bacon recipe.
+I know bacon recipes have almost become cliché on food blogs, but bacon captures attention like a bride walking down the aisle.

 Maple balsamic, you say?

-Think of it as the hand-stitched beaded trim, sweet and elegant.
-Not some artificial maple wanna be, it tastes exactly like you’d imagine if you mixed maple syrup and aged balsamic.
+Sweet and elegant, not some artificial maple wanna be, it tastes exactly like you’d imagine if you mixed maple syrup and aged balsamic.
 Its tangy, sweet, maple-y richness rocks everything we’ve tried it on, especially breakfast sausage and bacon.

 - Preheat oven to 400°.